How Clean is Your Protein?

 The key is to eat clean, lean protein.
 Cleaner naturally means leaner.
 Commit that to memory because the leaner aspect ends up applying to your body too — and for more reasons than you think.
 Factory-farmed animals are confined and shot up with both antibiotics that can impact your gut flora and hormones that can affect your own.
 They’re also fed things that aren’t part of their natural diet — soy, grain, corn, fillers, even cake — all of which fatten them fast.

-“When cows eat these types of carbs they get inflammation in their bodies, it produces arachidonic acid as a byproduct,” explains Dr. Jeffrey Morrison.
+“When cows eat these types of carbs they get inflammation in their bodies, it produces arachidonic acid as a byproduct,” explains Dr. Jeffrey Morrison, a member of the Equinox Health Advisory Board.
 “Then when we eat their meat, we absorb what they’ve eaten and that inflammatory arachidonic acid too.”
 Farmed fish — those raised commercially in tanks and enclosures — present a similar problem.
 They absorb PCBs and pesticides from their food and antibiotics are used to keep them “healthy” ‘til they’re on your plate.
 Not quite the farm-to-table idea any of us have in mind.

 So go for organic, grass-fed meats and wild-caught fish.
 They’re better for you and more humane.
 “Labels that say grass-fed and pasture-raised mean the animal fed on grass, which leads to a leaner cut of meat and the fat it does contain is higher in beneficial omega 3,” says Pagano.
 In addition to beef, chicken, and eggs, vary your menu with bison, lamb, venison, turkey, and pork and seek out low-mercury seafood like Alaskan king salmon, Dungeness crab, Greenland turbot, sea scallops, clams, and black cod.
 Paired, of course, with endless veggies.